 Conversation With a Nigerian Female Author

-I have something interesting to share with you.
+Conversation With a Nigerian Female Author: I have something interesting to share with you.
 I do look forward to doing so for a few more weeks with some of the most interesting minds I came across during our recent convention.

 I very rarely attend conventions as there seemed to be more politics attached to the hosting than the event itself, but I felt this was different.
 It was going to be a gathering of creative minds and I looked forward to the event.
-Happily for me the author I had threatened to scalp for his less than admirable portrayal of womanhood did not attend.
+Happily, for me, the author I had threatened to scalp for his less than admirable portrayal of womanhood did not attend.
 So I enjoyed myself and tried to ask a few questions around.
 It was like feeling my way around.
 The attendance was in the hundreds and there was some sort of mini book fair as publishers came to display the books of their authors.

 In the package given to us was a collection of poetry and I came across a very interesting piece.
 Intrigued, I went looking for the poet and it turned out she is a very beautiful young woman.
-Okay I mean young in the understanding that she is much younger than me.
-You know age envies youth blah…blah… Anyway I got into a conversation with her and I would like to share it.
+Okay, I mean young in the understanding that she is much younger than me.
+You know age envies youth blah…blah… Anyway, I got into a conversation with her and I would like to share it.

 Please tell us a bit about yourself